NATUROPATHIC NUTRITIONAL THERAPY

 6. Doctor as Teacher

-The Naturopath educates his patients by bringing a better understanding of health, how to maintain it and how to avoid getting sick.
+The Naturopath educates their patients by bringing a better understanding of health, how to maintain it and how to avoid getting sick.
 This way the patient can take responsibility for himself.

 A Naturopathic Nutritionist recommends an individual diet and possibly Supplements or Superfoods following